canmod/macpan2/inst/starter_models/sir_demog/README.md

-This is an extension of the [sir](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir) model to include birth and death.
+This is an extension of the [sir](https://github.com/canmod/macpan2/tree/main/inst/starter_models/sir) model that includes birth and death.

 # Packages Used and Settings